-Cash and cash equivalents are short-term highly liquid investments with original maturities of three months or less at the time of purchase, except the Association elected to treat highly liquid short-term investments included in the Association's investment portfolio as investments.
+Cash and cash equivalents are short-term highly liquid investments with original maturities of three months or less at the time of purchase, except the Association elects to treat highly liquid short-term investments included in the Association's investment portfolio as investments.
 Included in cash and cash equivalents are amounts in excess of FDIC limits.
 Management believes the credit risk related to these amounts is minimal.

-Revenues from Nonexchange Transactions
+Revenues From Nonexchange Transactions

 Revenues from nonexchange transactions which include contributions, special events and government contract revenues, are recorded as net assets without donor restrictions or net assets with donor restrictions depending upon the existence and/or nature of donor restrictions.
 Revenues from nonexchange transactions may also be subject to conditions, in the form of both a barrier to entitlement and a refund of amounts paid (or a release from obligation to make future payments).
 Revenues from conditional nonexchange transactions are recognized when the barrier is satisfied, which is generally as costs are incurred.
 In addition, the Association has elected the simultaneous release option for unconditional contributions that are subject to purpose restrictions.
 Under this option, net assets without donor restrictions include the donor-restricted contributions for which the purpose restrictions are met in the same reporting period as the revenue is recognized.
-Revenues from nonexchange transactions that are considered unconditional generally are recognized as revenues with donor restrictions when the grant funds are awarded and are released into net assets without donor restrictions when the purpose has been met.